Kingslinger Soft Wash System

 Be sure to rinse the pump out thoroughly after each use.
-Pumps are not warrantied due to bleach use, but if you care for them properly and maintain them, they should last awhile.
-Compressor should not be run over 90-100PSI.
-If you see only one screw connecting the pumps, don’t worry, this is how they are built.
+Pumps are not warrantied due to bleach use, but if you care for them properly and maintain them, they should last a long time.
+Do not run the compressor over 90-100PSI.
+If you see only one screw connecting the pumps, don’t worry: this is how they are built.
 One on the top, one on the bottom.

 The Kingslinger Soft Wash System is a great space-saver for truck and trailer rigs.
 See video below about how to install the mixing station on your compressor….VERY EASY!

 Bleach Valve Settings

-To adjust my bleach percentage, I start with the assumption that having both the bleach valve and water valve full open gives you a 50/50 mix.
-While this may not be exact on the number % you are getting, it is a guide that I follow.
-Adjust your bleach valve 1/4 turn and you’ll slowly decrease your mix by about 10% mix.
+To adjust my bleach percentage, I start with the assumption that having both the bleach valve and the water valve fully open gives you a 50/50 mix.
+While this may not result in exactly 50% for you, it is a guide that I follow.
+Rotate your bleach valve 1/4 turn, and you’ll slowly decrease your mix by about 10% mix.
 Adjust as needed to get a stronger or lighter mix.